Since 1990, DOE has invested $2.5 billion dollars in successful site cleanup

 - Future use initiatives

-The 2014 annual update of the Paducah Site Management Plan set forth enforceable milestones for FY 2014, FY 2015, and FY 2016 and enforceable completion dates for cleanup activities.
+The 2018 annual update of the Paducah Site Management Plan set forth enforceable milestones and enforceable completion dates for cleanup activities.
 These activities include a series of prioritized cleanup actions, ongoing analysis to support future cleanup decisions, and eventual D&D of the gaseous diffusion plant.
 After completion of these cleanup activities in the future, the site will be evaluated and any additional actions will be implemented, as needed, to ensure long-term protection of human health and the environment.
 CERCLA 5-Year Review Evaluations will ensure that the selected actions taken to date at the PGDP remain protective of human health and the environment and continue to function as designed.